Scott-Huston/Fantasy_Football/README.md

 # Fantasy_Football

-The FF_viz.py file uses an API for ESPN fantasy football to format data to then put into the web service Flourish
+The FF_viz.py file uses an API for ESPN fantasy football to format data to then put into the web service Flourish.
+GIPHY CAPTURE was used to create the GIF.

-Example gif creation is included in the repo, and it's online here: https://public.flourish.studio/visualisation/985627/
+Example GIF creation is included in the repo, and it's online here: https://public.flourish.studio/visualisation/985627/